appcom-interactive/conan-mysql-c-client-scripts/Readme.md

 # Conan MySQL C-Connector

-This repository contains the conan receipe that is used to build the MySQLClient packages at [rgpaul bintray](https://bintray.com/manromen/rgpaul).
+This repository contains the conan receipe that is used to build the MySQLClient packages at appcom.

 For Infos about the MySQL C-Connector please visit [dev.mysql.com](https://dev.mysql.com/downloads/connector/c/).
 The library is licensed under the [GPL-2.0 License](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).